-12. After March 31, 2019, if the cost of benefits exceeds the fixed percentage (as determined on November 30, 2018), the JBWG will determine the necessary mitigation measures to restore the fixed percentage.
-On behalf of the JBWG, only the CSSBA representatives will be entitled to decide what cost-saving measures to adopt.
+11. If the cost of benefits exceeds the fixed percentage, only the CSSBA representatives of the JBWG will determine the necessary mitigation measures to restore the fixed percentage, deciding what cost-saving measures to adopt, and they will notify the CSSEA and government of their decision for implementation.